shawnbarton/jdupes-sidecar/README.md

 **jdupes-sidecar.py** is a Python script that automates file deduplication using [jdupes](https://jdupes.com) (on Linux systems).
 It extends `jdupes` functionality by:

 - Preserving the order of directories when deciding which duplicates to keep.
-- Creating sidecar files that record the paths of deleted duplicates.
+- Creating and managing sidecar files that record the paths of deleted duplicates.
 - Offering dry run mode to preview actions without making changes.
+- Providing customizable behavior for handling existing sidecar files and deleting sidecar files of deleted duplicates.
 - Allowing custom paths for `jdupes` binary and hash database.

 **This script takes destructive actions.
 Do not trust it.
 This wrapper was originally designed to fit my particular use case.
 Read and understand the code before using it.
 Usage of this script is at your own risk.
 Always back up important data before performing any operations.**